boolvariable/boolvariable/readme.md

 🏆 › Created every Operating System EVER
 🏆 › Created the Internet in 12 seconds
 🏆 › Founder of Neuralink
-🏆 › 1st person to reprogram all of reality
+🏆 › 1st person born (i created myself)
 🏆 › Creator of the theory of relativity (einstein stole it from me)

 ### `😍` Interests